azurecrystalz/azurecrystalz.github.io/source/_posts/toward-the-sound-of-applause.md

   {% endbubble %}

   {% bubble Momiji %}
-    This isn’t a date…
+    It wasn't a date…
   {% endbubble %}

   {% bubble Kuguri %}
     Oya, you still aren’t satisfied?
-How greedy of you, cicám[^1].
+How greedy of you, cicám.

     Well then, how about a real date?
   {% endbubble %}